To My Kindle Readers

 Trīs Trouble

-Trīs can be either declined specially, as shown below, or not declined at all:
+Trīs can be either declined specially , as shown below, or not declined at all :

-vīriešu dzimte (masc.) sieviešu dzimte (fem.)
+Declension vīriešu dzimte (masc.) sieviešu dzimte (fem.)

 Nom. – Kas? trīs trīs